whabinski/ObesityClassificationModel/README.md

 4. Train Models

-5. Re-train models using  K-fold Cross Validation, and see their metrics.
+5. Also train models using  K-fold Cross Validation, and see their metrics.

 6. Save each model to a pickle file, found in `./pickle/(MODEL).pkl`.